-My primary areas of philosophical interest are in the philosophy of religion and in value theory (particularly applied ethics, metaethics, and the philosophy of literature), with additional interests in metaphysics, the philosophy of mind, and in ancient Greek philosophy (specifically, Plato).
+My primary areas of philosophical interest are in the philosophy of religion (philosophical eschatology, the problem of evil, divine hiddenness, theological aesthetics) and value theory (animal ethics, metaethics, and the philosophy of literature).
+Additional interests include embodiment’s implications for moral psychology, axiological debates over normative grounding, the relationship between ethics and aesthetics, and ancient Greek philosophy (specifically, Plato).

 Philosophy of Religion